 But no spoilers… you need to watch!

 In spite of – in this outlaw’s opinion – a slow start during its first season, Fringe quickly grew on me like a mutated radioactive fungus in Walter’s lab and picked up speed at the end of its first year.
 Part of this had to do with the inclusion of the ‘is he bad or not’ sci-fi super-star special guest that was cast for the role of Massive Dynamic’s ‘logical’ CEO.

 Again, I’m not saying anything more… just watch it!

 While I’ve grown attached to all the characters, without a doubt John Noble IS Fringe.
-He literally steals every episode with at least 2 hilarious and memorable scenes.
-His comedic and dramatic portrayal of Walter Bishop raises Fringe up from good watchable faire to the best sci-fi show currently running in any universe.
+He literally steals every episode with at least two hilarious and memorable scenes.
+His comedic and dramatic portrayal of Walter Bishop raises Fringe up from good watchable fair to the best sci-fi show currently running in any universe.

 Some classic Walterisms, as if you needed further convincing…

 (Fringe seasons 1, 2 and 3 are currently available on DVD & Blu-Ray.
 Season 4 is available on Amazon video on demand along with 1-3 and should be released on DVD during September 2012 before the final 13 episode run of season 5.
 WATCH IT!)